kvgelder/WindowsOPATestLab/Docs/MECM/MECM Deployment/MECM walkthrough.md

         - Open the SQL Server Network Configuration
         - Select 'Protocols for [instance name].
         - Right click TCP/IP and click on properties.
-        - On the protocol tab disable Listen All.
         - On the IP Addresses tab, set TCP Dynamic ports to 0, and specify a static port.
 (Either for all IP#, or just IPAll)